Cait Caughey, Director of Education

 Nathan Morgan, Executive Director

 A native of south Alabama, Nathan has lived in Omaha for nearly 15 years.
 After learning to drive in snow, he has come to love "The Good Life."
-He comes to The Big Garden with degrees in Geography and Library Science.
-His background also includes organizing faith communities around poverty issues and helping rural schools integrate gardens and greenhouses into their science curricula.
-Nathan, along with his wife and 2 daughters, is a member of First United Methodist Church in Omaha.
+His background includes organizing faith communities around poverty issues and helping rural schools integrate gardens and greenhouses into their science curricula.
+Nathan is a graduate of The Nonprofit Executive Institute Class Seven and Leadership Omaha Class 40.
+He and his wife, Sheri, have two daughters, Lucy and Clara.
+In his theoretical spare time he enjoys gardening, tinkering with old pickup trucks, and sleeping.

 Contact Nathan at nmorgan@BigGarden.org.

 Jaimee began working with United Methodist Ministries/The Big Garden in 2010.
 She was born and raised in Omaha, where she studied Theology and Justice & Peace Studies at Creighton University.
-She has participated in many service immersion experiences including work in soup kitchens, food pantries, and homeless shelters across the country.
 She has worked with migrant farmers in New Mexico and Florida, and has spent significant time in the Dominican Republic as well as short stays in Mali and Haiti.
-She is married to a United Methodist pastor and has a beautiful 7 year old daughter.
+Prior to working at The Big Garden, Jaimee was a bookseller for 17 years.
+She is married to a United Methodist pastor and has a beautiful 8 year old daughter.

 Contact Jaimee at jtrobough@BigGarden.org.